Main characters (entire play)

 - Blackmail: He extorts Hamilton for money after Hamilton had an affair with his wife Maria.

-- Domestic Abuser: Maria tells Hamilton that he's awful, violent, and uncaring husband.
+- Domestic Abuse: Maria tells Hamilton that he's an awful, violent, and uncaring husband.
 Given the way he talks about her in his letter and the likelihood that he forced her to be bait in a blackmail scheme, she clearly wasn't exaggerating.

 - Dirty Coward: He fired his shot at the count of seven, rather than ten, and killed Philip.

-- Karma Houdini: He's never punished for killing his opponent by cheating.
+- Karma Houdini: In the play, he's never punished for killing his opponent by cheating.
+His own death of tuberculosis at age 30 isn't present in the play.

-- Butt Monkey: He's frequently a target of Hamilton's mockery.
-Even Jefferson, one of the few characters who actually likes him, admits that Adams is hopeless and has no chance of being re-elected.
+- Butt-Monkey: He's frequently a target of Hamilton's mockery.
+Even Jefferson, one of the few characters who actually likes him, admits that Adams is hopeless and has no chance of being re-elected, and so does everyone during "The Election of 1800"

 - Vice President Who?: During Washington's administration Hamilton states, "John Adams doesn't have a real job anyway."